MostafaGad97/PaymobTechnicalTask/README.md

   View in-depth information about the selected movie.

 - **Favorites**
-  Add or remove movies from your favorites, stored locally with **Room**.
+  Add or remove movies from your favorites.

 ## 🛠️ Tech Stack
 Language: Kotlin